the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 mv src/App.js src/App.tsx
 ~~~~~~~

 Restart your development server in the command line.
 You may encounter compile errors in the browser and IDE.
 If the latter doesn't work, try installing a TypeScript plugin for your editor, or extension for your IDE.
-After the initial TypeScript in React setup, we'll add [type safety](https://en.wikipedia.org/wiki/Type_safety) for the entire *src/App.tsx* file, starting with typing the arguments of the custom hook:
+After the initial TypeScript in React setup, we'll add [type safety](https://en.wikipedia.org/wiki/Type_safety) for the entire *src/App.tsx* file starting with typing the arguments of the custom hook:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~